 Spatial and Temporal Statistical Moments: To be able to define the needed signals, EMVA1288 separates the spatial and temporal statistical moments.
-For a given discrete temporal spatial signal $X(i, j, t_n)$, or the corresponding set $\{X{i,j,t_n}\}$, the times t_n are the temporal sample points and the spatial positions (i, j) are the spatial sample points.
-The limits of the sums in the below definitions have to be adjusted according to the number of light sensors per spatial dimension (i, j) and the number of temporal samples t_n .
-However, assuming that there are T_N temporal sample points, then the statistical definitions can be simplified.
+For a given discrete temporal spatial signal $X(i,j,t_n)$, or the corresponding set $\{X{i,j,t_n}\}$, the times t_n are the temporal sample points and the spatial positions (i,j) are the spatial sample points.
+The limits of the sums in the below definitions have to be adjusted according to the number of light sensors per spatial dimension (i,j) and the number of temporal samples t_n .
+However, assuming that there are T_N temporal sample points and (M,N) spatial sample points, then the statistical definitions can be simplified.